Leder und Schuh: 1872

 The history of Humanic begins with a shoe factory.
 In 1872 "D.H.
 Pollak & Co" settles in Graz and lays the foundation for today's holding company "Leder & Schuh International AG" with its headquarters still at the same premises.
 Soon "D.H.
 Pollak & Co" manages numerous factories and stores and produces 20,000 pairs per week, thus becoming the biggest producer of shoes in Central Europe.
-The company opens stores in Prague, Budapest, Zagreb, Ljubljana, Trieste, Meran, and Temesvar and even exports its shoes to Africa, America, Australia and India.
+The company opens stores in Prague, Budapest, Zagreb, Ljubljana, Trieste, Meran, and Timișoara and even exports its shoes to Africa, America, Australia and India.
 “D.H.
 Pollak & Co” are global players, which also manifests itself in the new name: "Goodyear Welt-Schuhfabrik — D.H.
 Pollak & Co" (“Goodyear World Shoe Factory — D.H.
 Pollak & Co”).

 1904

-In 1904 shoe production and trade are further expanded, and stores are set up as far afield as Constantinople (Istanbul), Plovdiv, Sofia and Berlin.
+In 1904, shoe production and trade are further expanded, and stores are set up as far afield as Constantinople (Istanbul), Plovdiv, Sofia and Berlin.
 Due to the take-over of the American company "Humanic", the company changes its name again: In 1907, the “American Shoe House Humanic" opens its first two stores in Vienna, on Kärntnerring 6, opposite the famous Hotel Bristol, and in Mariahilferstraße 92, opposite Hotel Palace.

 1914-1918

-Due to World War I the company loses almost its entire branch network, consisting of more than 100 branches.
-Despite the tense economic situation several shoe factories are acquired, amongst others the "Allgemeine Österreichische Schuh-Aktien-Gesellschaft".
+Due to World War I, the company loses almost its entire branch network, consisting of more than 100 branches.
+Despite the tense economic situation, several shoe factories are acquired, amongst others the "Allgemeine Österreichische Schuh-Aktien-Gesellschaft".